-GREYSTANES HIGH SCHOOL - Positive Behaviour for Learning (PBL)

-Classroom Rules - Respectful, Responsible, Active Learners will:
+GREYSTANES HIGH SCHOOL - Positive Behaviour for Learning (PBL) Classroom Rules - Respectful, Responsible, Active Learners will:

-Core Values Acti Actions and Behaviours Value yourself and others Be presentable and in full school uniform Seek support when needed Be inclusive and accepting of others Respect 2.
-Value staff Use appropriate verbal and non-verbal communication Show that you are listening and paying attention to the teacher Follow instructions and engage in respectful conversations at all times If you have concerns, seek clarification after class or at an appropriate time 'n Value our resources Look after the school's facilities and all equipment.
-Behave safely and consider the impact of your actions on your school environment Report unsafe situations 4.
-Be in class Attend class and be on time Go straight to class when the bell rings Line up safely outside your classroom Responsibility 5.
-Be prepared to learn Use the toilet and bubblers during break times Have all of your required equipment ready eg charged laptop .
-Avoid distractions Mobile phones off and away Put food and drink away before entering the classroom Remain engaged in your learning 7.
-7. Initiative Is being proactive and taking necessary steps to guide my own learning Seek challenges in your learning Be self motivated and willing to take risks in your learning Explore ideas independently ø Perseverance Is maintaining determination and always striving to do your best Expect and accept challenges Consistently pursue your goals despite difficulties Continue to seek help from peers and teachers to support your learning Active Learning 9.
-Critical Thinking Is the ability to question, analyse, interpret and evaluate aspects of your learning Ask clarifying questions that are relevant and support your learning goals Apply what you have learnt to achieve your learning goals Measure your achievement against the Learning Intention and Success Criteria 10.
-10. Self Reflection Is the process of examining your own experiences, strengths and weaknesses with the goal of gaining self awareness and personal growth Use the Success Criteria to self assess where you are at now and where to next Utilise feedback to improve your understanding of your learning Allow time to think deeply and evaluate your learning and motivations
+COTE VAIUES ACTIO ACTIONS and Benaviours Be presentable and in full school uniform - Value yourself and Seek support when needed others Be inclusive and accepting of others Use appropriate verbal and non-verbal communication Show that you are listening and paying attention to the teacher Respect 2 2.
+Value staff Follow instructions and engage in respectful conversations at all times If you have concerns, seek clarification after class or at an appropriate time Look after the school's facilities and all equipment.
+3. Value our resources Behave safely and consider the impact of your actions on your school environment Report unsafe situations Attend class and be on time 4.
+Be in class Go straight to class when the bell rings 1 Line up safely outside your classroom Responsibility 5.
+Be prepared to learn Use the toilet and bubblers during break times Have all of your required equipment ready each approach 8 Mobile above off-and-angle 6.
+4 Avoid distractions Put food and drink away before entering the classroom CONTRACTOR CONTRACTOR Remain engaged in your learning is being proactive and taking necessary steps to guide my own learning ř Hoffing.
+Seek challenges in your learning - 7.
+Inidative Be self motivated and willing to take risks in your learning Explore ideas independently Is maintaining determination and always striving to do your best Expect and accept challenges × Perseverance Consistently pursue your goals despite difficulties 1 Continue to seek help from peers and teachers to support your learning A carried in the case of is the ability to question, analyse, interpret and evaluate aspects of your learning Active Learning Control white him Ask clarifying questions that are relevant and support your learning goals ń CHUCAL LUMANING Apply what you have learnt to achieve your learning goals.
+Measure your achievement against the Learning Intention and Success Criteria Is the process of examining your own experiences, strengths and weaknesses with the goal of gaining self awareness and personal growth 10.
+Self Reflection Use the Success Criteria to self assess where you are at now and where to next 1 Utilise feedback to improve your understanding of your learning Allow time to think deeply and evaluate your learning and motivations